Grove

 Retention & deletion

-Records are retained for the period your firm requires, then deleted on schedule or on demand.
+Records are retained for the period your firm requires, then deleted on request.

-Default: 7 years (tax records) On request: 30 days primary, 90 days backups Confirmation: Written attestation
+Default: 7 years (tax records) On request: Primary stores, then backups Confirmation: Written confirmation

 Built for the WISP requirement, not bolted on.